TomPace101/nanopore_diffusion/notes.md

 Or is there a way to call the validation methods of all supers?
 Probably not, as you'd need to know what keys are allowed by other classes in the mro.

+Maybe the class docstring could be yaml (with comments for actual text) that includes the schema, to reduce redundancy.

 Or is it better to stick with what we have now?
 Slots might actually be more portable than using jsonschema.